ianwild/qsl/doc/tuning.md

 In `buffer_limits.h` are a number of constants that control how much memory is allocated for the various "hidden" things QSL needs.

-`TOTAL_HEAP_SIZE` is the memory QSL ses aside for its workspace.
+`TOTAL_HEAP_SIZE` is the memory QSL sets aside for its workspace.
 It also needs a few bytes for random C-level variables and the C stack.
+On an ATmega2560 you can easily put this up to 7K, which should allow quite complex Lisp programs.
+You'll get a compile-time error if you try to use a heap of less than 768 bytes.

 To read _anything_, QSL needs to allocate a buffer of `MAX_TOKEN_LENGTH` bytes, but this buffer is freed once a token is